LinaLtu/gym-app/README.md

 ### To Run the App

-In order to run the Backend, you need to go to `server` directory, then:
+In order to run the Back End, you need to go to `server` directory, then:

 - run `npm install`